nikitaa03/Watch-Jwellery-Ecommerce/README.md

 # Watch-Jwellery-Ecommerce Website
-using HTML and CSS
+using HTML and CSS.
-logo and backgorund images created with canva
+Logo and backgorund images created with canva.